spatie/laravel-schemaless-attributes/README.md

 ## Testing

-First create a MySQL database named `laravel_extra_attributes`.
+First create a MySQL database named `laravel_schemaless_attributes`.
 After that you can run the tests with:

 ``` bash
 composer test